hackerDEpandas/pebbleTime/README.md

 ### Plot of Pebble Time Data (*scatter.py*)

 The following plot was done on the 17th day of the live Pebble Time project.
-At about the 24000 minute (or the 17th day) Pebble Time had raised $ 18,235,853.27, which can be seen on the plot. **NOTE** the x-axis is in minutes, and the y-axis is in millions of dollars.
+At about the 24,000 minute (or the 17th day) Pebble Time had raised $ 18,235,853.27, which can be seen on the plot. **NOTE** the x-axis is in minutes, and the y-axis is in millions of dollars.

 ![alt tag](http://i.imgur.com/L2vNY6t.png)

 ### About Linear Regression
 Linear Regression is used to find a line that best fits any given data set.
-In this example I use the single variable case, as I was only interested in predicting the **TotalFundingRaised** data point as a function of time.
+In this example, I use the single variable case, as I was only interested in predicting the **TotalFundingRaised** data point as a function of time.
 The goal of this method was to find a linear function that would generate output as close as possible to the actual total funding values.

 ### Parameters, Training Examples, and The Hypothesis Function